open-ephys/commutator-docs/source/user-guide/automatic-control/computer-vision.rst

         two properties that pertain to saving files: Overwrite and Suffix.
 Click on those properties and read the description that appears in the bottom-right corner to understand their function.

     #.
-Set the BackgroundFileName property of the *Algorithm* node to the background image file
+Set the BackgroundFileName property of the *Algorithm* node to set the background image file
         created in a previous step.

     #.
 Set the MaskFileName property of the *Algorithm* node to the mask image file created in a